Rajnandgaon district

 Rajnandgaon district is situated in the central Indian state of Chhattisgarh.
-The administrative headquarters the district is Rajnandgaon town.
+The administrative headquarters of the district is Rajnandgaon town.

 History

 In ancient times Rajnandgaon, like the rest of the Chhattisgarh plain, was part of Dakshina Kosala.
 The region was part of the Mauryan empire during Ashoka's time.
 Coins of the Indo-Sassanians have been found near Rajnandgaon dating from the 3rd century CE, implying the region had indirect contact with the rest of the world.
 In the 4th century CE, Dakshina Kosala was one of the regions which was subdued by Samudra Gupta on his southern expedition.
 However it was unlikely the Guptas ever directly controlled this territory south of the Mahanadi, rather the local rulers acknowledged Gupta overlordship.
 Gupta coins have been found in Dakshina Kosala.
 Parts of the region were controlled by the Nalas of Bastar at times, while others areas were controlled by the Vakatakas for periods in the 5th century CE.

 In the 6th century CE, the area was under the control of the Somavamshis.
 In the 7th century however, the territory fell back into Nala hands.

 In the 10th century CE, the Somavamshis returned to power.
 They were soon overthrown by the Kalachuris, who claimed Haihaiya origin.
 In the 12th and 13th centuries CE, the southern part of the district fell into the control of chieftains from Kanker.
 The Kalachuris or Haihaiyavansis continued ruling the district until the 18th century CE.
 Khairagarh and the northern part of the district was ruled by the Raj Gonds of Garha-Mandla.
 After the struggle of Rani Durgavati, these rulers, as well as the Kalachuris of Raipur who ruled the southern part of the district, became vassals of the Mughals.

 In 1742, the Marathas under the Bhonsles of Napur invaded Chhattisgarh.
 The Maratha general, Bhaskar Pant, quickly overthrew the last king of the Haihaiyavansis and took over what is now Rajnandagaon district.
 In 1753, the Bhonsles of Nagpur confiscated all the territory that is now Chhattisgarh, and Raghoji gave the area to his son, Bimbaji, who ruled it virtually independently.